Mountain Sports Apparel

 PrimaLoft® Black Insulation Eco is an insulation made of fine microfibers which is characterized by a particularly high loft, excellent thermal performance and excellent compressibility.
 This combination of 70 % recycled material and state-of-the-art fiber technology is a powerful and environmentally friendly solution for maximum thermal comfort.

-Polartec® Alpha® is the latest achievement in synthetic thermal insulation: body heat is stored in air chambers.
+Polartec® Alpha® is a synthetic thermal insulation, where body heat is stored in air chambers.
 Polartec® Alpha® is especially lightweight, more durable and more robust than comparable insulation materials, and is a great choice for motion-intensive activities.
 Jackets made with Polartec® Alpha® look like thin down jackets, and are also referred to in Germany as a “puffy”.

 Sensolfil is a microfiber specially developed by VAUDE that reflects your body heat inward when you wear it.
 It’s characterized by good moisture transport and provides insulation even when wet.
 Sensolfil dries quickly, is durable, robust and easy to take care of.